Back to top

 Giving to others and volunteering after a disaster is a good way to support your community.
 There are numerous organisations you can support, such as:

-Helping family and friends recover from flood
+How to help family and friends recover from flood.

-Look after your wellbeing using tips from Dear mind
+Look after your wellbeing using tips from Dear mind.

-Life in Mind offers practical and emotional support for flood affected communities
+Life in Mind offers practical and emotional support for flood affected communities.

-There are resources to help you support someone who has experienced a traumatic event
+There are resources to help you support someone who has experienced a traumatic event.

-Birdie’s Tree is a story resource that can help young children make sense of what’s happening
+Birdie’s Tree is a story resource that can help young children make sense of what’s happening and is also available in other languages.

-Headspace has resources for supporting a young person following a natural disaster
+Headspace has resources for supporting a young person following a natural disaster.

-The way adults interpret and respond to disaster news can impact children and teenagers
+The way adults interpret and respond to disaster news can impact children and teenagers.

 Directly impacted by disaster